 - PRP substance is injected into the affected tissue (joints, ligaments or tendons, for example), which leads to local inflammation and a “wound healing cascade” resulting in: deposition of new collagen, plus healing initiated and controlled by bioactive proteins found in platelets, plasma and white blood cells.

-- Some PRP treatments also inject high concentrations of stem cells into the affected area (more on this below).
+- Some platelet-rich plasma treatments also inject high concentrations of stem cells into the affected area (more on this below).

 - New collagen shrinks as it matures, and this tightens the damaged ligament or tendon, making it stronger (similarly to how collagen helps tighten aging, sagging skin).